colton-gabertan/SecurityShepherdLabs/README.md

 ### Probing Filter
 ![image](https://user-images.githubusercontent.com/66766340/147015259-a13a1e16-3ea9-498c-9310-0cf09ee9c48c.png)

-Good, it looks our INPUT tag still gets interpreted; however, our entire event handler was filtered out this time.
+Good, it looks like our INPUT tag still gets interpreted; however, our entire event handler was filtered out this time.
 Let's mess around with the string and see if we can get it to run.
 Assuming that it is purely looking for event handlers, all of them are pre-pended with the substring: "on".
 I want to test if this filter is intelligent enough to see that and wipe out the entire string.

 ### Adjusted Input:
 ```HTML